browserengineering/book/book/security.md

     # ...
 ```

+Note that `request` is called multiple times every time you load a web
+page (to request the page's HTML, CSS, and JavaScript).
+Later requests
+transmit cookies set by previous responses, so for example our guest
+book sets a cookie when requesting the page and then received that
+cookie when our browser later requests the page's CSS file.

 You should now be able to use your toy browser to log in to the guest
 book and post to it.
 Moreover, you should be able to open the guest
 book in two browsers simultaneously---maybe your toy browser and a
 real browser as well---and log in and post as two different users.

-Note that `load` calls `request` three times (for the HTML, CSS, and
-JS files).
-Because we handle cookies inside `request`, this should
-automatically work correctly, with later requests transmitting cookies
-set by previous responses.

-Cookies are also accessible from JavaScript's `document.cookie` value.
+Cookies are also accessible from JavaScript, thought
+`document.cookie`.
 To implement this, register a `cookie` function:

 ``` {.python replace=cookie%20=/cookie%2c%20params%20=}
 class JSContext: